 Goce's split from the sections of the 9th Division was directed by all the existing elements, but most immediately by the Mitrovski clique.
 The split took place precisely the day before the liberation of Greece and its purpose was to further the plans of the [British], i.e. to weaken us at the most decisive moment.
 The [British] on the one hand parachuted in extra supplies for the Goce section in order to reinforce it and on the other used their agents or influential men (Kalabalikis, Bakirdzis, etc.) to try to persuade us to concentrate our forces against the Goce section.
 Kalabalikis requested that the forces be directed towards Goce, and this was countermanded by the intervention of the organisers.
-Just before our forces were concentrated on Thessaloniki, Bakirdzis also requested that our forces be directed towards Goce.
-This too was countermanded thanks to the intervention of the party organisers.
+Just before our forces were concentrated on Thessaloniki, Bakirdzis also requested that so the intervention of the party organisers.